 In summer, I buy lots of Early Girl, dry farmed tomatoes and roast and freeze them so we’ll have tomatoes for several months after the season ends.
 You can read about that in this post.
 I choose this type of tomato because it has an intense and sweet flavor.

 In a perfect world, I would run my roasted tomatoes through the food mill to remove the skins.
 The pictures would look better.
-But in the real world, I don’t run my tomatoes through the food mill for this recipe—I can’t be bothered.
-Sure the skin-free pics would make for better food porn but I’d rather post what I actually eat.
+But in the real world, I don’t often my tomatoes through the food mill for this recipe—I can’t be bothered.
+Sure the skin-free pics would make for better food porn but you get to see what I actually eat.

 - 1 1/4 cups dried chickpeas